csc8630Spring2014/Clusterizer/README.md

-Cluterizer
+Clusterizer
 ==========

-Given a graph: generate clusters
+Given: a graph
+Generate: clusters

 ##TODO
 Standardize input and output formats for graphs